-Most interesting wonders of Latvia
+Most interesting landmarks of Latvia

 Below are listed the most amazing natural and man made landmarks of Latvia.